Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 Articles >> Eczema

-Eczema or atopic eczema is a condition in which patches of skin become itchy, inflamed, cracked, rough, or blisters.
-It's more common in children but can occur at any age.
-Arms, legs, back, and chest are more susceptible parts for eczema to occur.
-Children and teens This condition is uncomfortable and uneasy as you feel to scratch your skin continuously.
+Eczema, also known as atopic eczema, is a condition where patches of skin become itchy, inflamed, cracked, rough, or develop blisters.
+Although more common in children, it can occur at any age.
+The arms, legs, back, and chest are more prone to eczema.
+This condition can be uncomfortable, often leading to a strong urge to scratch.

 • Atopic dermatitis.